 - Compression works best if identical values are near each other, either in the same row or in adjoining rows.
 If you arrange your row keys so that rows with identical chunks of data are next to each other, the data can be compressed efficiently.

-When you use Cloud Bigtable, your data is stored on Colossus, Google's internal, highly durable file system, using storage devices in Google's data centers.
-You do not need to run an HDFS cluster or any other file system to use Cloud Bigtable.
-If your instance uses replication, Cloud Bigtable maintains one copy of your data in Colossus for each cluster in the instance.
+When you use Bigtable, your data is stored on Colossus, Google's internal, highly durable file system, using storage devices in Google's data centers.
+You do not need to run an HDFS cluster or any other file system to use Bigtable.
+If your instance uses replication, Bigtable maintains one copy of your data in Colossus for each cluster in the instance.
 Each copy is located in a different zone or region, further improving durability.

 Behind the scenes, Google uses proprietary storage methods to achieve data durability above and beyond what's provided by standard HDFS three-way replication.
-In addition, we create backups of your data to protect against catastrophic events and provide for disaster recovery.
+In addition, we create copies of your data to protect against catastrophic events and provide for disaster recovery.

 Other storage and database options

 Bigtable is not a relational database.
 It does not support SQL queries, joins, or multi-row transactions.

 - If you need full SQL support for an online transaction processing (OLTP) system, consider Cloud Spanner or Cloud SQL.